By: Kimberly M. Dickinson, MD, MPH & Theresa W. Guilbert, MD, MS, FAAP

 When worn correctly, face masks create a barrier that reduces the spray of a person's spit and respiratory droplets.
 These droplets play a key role in the spread of COVID-19 because they can carry SARS-CoV-2, the virus that causes COVID-19.
 Masks also can protect you from others who may have coronavirus but are not showing symptoms and who could come within 6 feet of you, which is how far respiratory droplets can travel when people sneeze or cough or raise their voices.

-Masks are an important tool in preventing COVID's spread, especially as dangerous variants circulate among unvaccinated children.
-They are safe and effective for anyone over 2 years old.
+Masks are an important strategy to prevent COVID from spreading, especially as new contagious variants circulate.
+Masks are safe and effective for anyone age 2 years or older.
 Don't hesitate to talk with your child's pediatrician if you have any questions about your child wearing face masks.

 About Dr. Dickinson

-Kimberly W. Dickinson, MD, MPH, is a pediatric pulmonary fellow at Johns Hopkins University in Baltimore, MD and a member of the AAP Section on Pediatric Pulmonology and Sleep Medicine Trainee Subcommittee.
+Kimberly M. Dickinson, MD, MPH, FAAP, a pediatric pulmonary fellow at Johns Hopkins University in Baltimore, Md., is a past member of the AAP Section on Pediatric Pulmonology and Sleep Medicine Trainee Subcommittee.

 About Dr. Guilbert

-Theresa W. Guilbert, MD, MS, FAAP, is a Professor of Pediatrics at the University of Cincinnati and the Director of the Cincinnati Children's Hospital Medical Center Asthma Center in the Pulmonary Division.
-She has 20 years of experience in providing clinical care to children and adolescents with preschool, childhood and severe asthma and conducting clinical and epidemiologic research.
-She is a member of the AAP Section on Pediatric Pulmonology and Sleep Medicine Committee.
+Theresa W. Guilbert, MD, MS, FAAP, is a professor of pediatrics at the University of Cincinnati and director of the Cincinnati Children's Hospital Medical Center Asthma Center in the Pulmonary Division.
+She is a member of the AAP Section on Pediatric Pulmonology and Sleep Medicine Executive Committee.